 The French political and economic systems are relatively centralised, compared to other countries, and the French government was strongly involved in the French energy sector throughout the second half of the 20th century.
 While the French government remains quite active in the French energy sector, French energy policy has become increasingly governed by EU directives.

-Opening energy markets to competition brought residential customers a great deal of choice, including:
+Opening energy markets to the competition brought residential customers a great deal of choice, including:

-- The choice of supplier: between historic suppliers (EDF, Engie/GDF Suez) and newer ones (Direct Energie, eni, Lampiris, Planete Oui, etc)
+- The choice of supplier: between historic suppliers (EDF, Engie/GDF Suez) and newer ones (Total Direct Energie, eni, Ilek, Planete Oui, etc)

 - The choice of energy plan: customers who go with an alternate supplier can choose between an energy plan offering fixed prices, variable/indexed prices, and/or a green energy plan.

 Though on paper electricity and gas markets are fully opened to competition in France, residential uptake on alternate suppliers has been slow: in 2015, alternate suppliers held only 11.1% of the retail electricity market and 18.9% of the retail gas market.